 Graham then mentioned a young man who in a few months was to become a close friend of hers, namely Julian Bell.
 Aged 21, and described as "fat and rather plain" by the irreverent Lytton Strachey (Costello 1988: 151), he was son to Clive and Vanessa Bell, and nephew to Virginia Woolf.
-In King's College to study both English and History since 1927, he had gained an upper Second in Part I of the Historical tripos, and his first book of poems was to appear in a few months.
-Treasurer of the Heretics, he was also an Apostle, so had already met Wittgenstein in early 1929, at the dinner set up by Keynes to honour the philosopher's return to Cambridge.
-In a subsequent meeting of the secret society, however, they had argued, and Wittgenstein had made some disagreeable remarks about Bell's "fiercely socialist morality" (ibid.: 153).
-The Marxist and Apostle Anthony Blunt, Bell's secret lover at that time, had sided
+In King's College to study both English and History since 1927, he had gained an upper Second in Part I of the Historical tripos, and his first book of poems was to appear in a few months.17 Treasurer of the Heretics, he was also an Apostle, so had already met Wittgenstein in early 1929, at the dinner set up by Keynes to honour the philosopher's return to Cambridge.
+In a subsequent meeting of the secret society, however, they had argued, and Wittgenstein had made some disagreeable remarks about Bell's "fiercely socialist morality" (ibid.: 153).18 The Marxist and Apostle Anthony Blunt,19 Bell's secret lover at that time, had sided

-TREJ/25/3); around that time, Wittgenstein asked the literary critic Frank R. Leavis (a friend of his) whether he knew "a man called Empson" and then asked him for an introduction to his poems.
+Cambridge and close to the Heretics.
+Dobb's lecture at the Heretics on May 19 might have been the occasion on which Wittgenstein had promised him a lecture in the Fall (Empson to Trevelyan, 1929, TREJ/25/3); around that time, Wittgenstein asked the literary critic Frank R. Leavis (a friend of his) whether he knew "a man called Empson" and then asked him for an introduction to his poems.
 Leavis, a reviewer of the anthology Cambridge Poetry 1929, read "Legal Fiction" to him and, at his request, explained it; Wittgenstein claimed Leavis had not understood the poem "in the least" and went through it himself, finally giving a personal explanation of its analogical structure (Leavis 1981: 80).
 No meetings with Empson appear in WCPD 1929-1930; in 1930, Empson was to sign a three-year contract to teach in Japan.

-In 1930, Julian Heward Bell (1908-1937) gained an upper 2nd in English Part I and published Winter Movement and other poems, whose reception was not enthusiastic.
+17 In 1930, Julian Heward Bell (1908-1937) gained an upper 2nd in English Part I and published Winter Movement and other poems, whose reception was not enthusiastic.
 Then he prepared two dissertations, one on Pope's poetry, the other on applications of ethics to aesthetics and politics (he had considered submitting to the English Board "a topic on Wittgenstein.
 But George Rylands had dissuaded him, pointing out that to offer such a topic to the English Faculty would be much the same as sending Swinburne's Dolores to Queen Victoria as a birthday ode", Stansky and Abrahams 2012: 123).
 As neither of the dissertations gained him the Fellowship he sought, in 1935 he went to Wuhan as a Professor of English at the National University.
 In 1937 he joined the Republican army in Spain, where he was killed while driving an ambulance.
 On his role in the Heretics Society, Franke (2008: 97, 100).